-OSHA is not the only organization that has safety standards you may have to follow.
+OSHA is not the only organization that sets safety standards.
 Depending on your organization and where it conducts business, you may also have to follow standards from other regulatory bodies.

 International Organization for Standardization

-Consisting of representatives from 164 national standards bodies, the International Organization for Standardization (ISO) provides international specifications for products, services and systems that make sure they are safe, efficient and of high quality everywhere in the world.
+Consisting of representatives from 164 national standards bodies, the International Organization for Standardization (ISO) provides international specifications for products, services, and systems that make sure they are safe, efficient, and of high quality everywhere in the world.
 These standards are especially important for international trade and cover almost every industry.
-You can find out more about them by visiting the ISO website.

 American National Standards Institute